MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

 ??? note "Sample Data"

     <p style="font-size:16px">
-    The following sample defines a service that can pick-up and drop off pre-booked riders at 4 different stops between 7am and 10am.
+    The following sample shows a service that can pick-up and drop off pre-booked riders at 4 different stops between 7am and 10am.

     </p>
     !!! note ""